 Maitres d'hotel oversee the service of food and beverages to guests in restaurants and other eating places.
-They also check reservations, greet guests, and supervise waiters and waitresses.
+They also check reservations, greet guests and supervise the waiting staff.

 - PAYE.net.nz website - use this calculator to convert pay and salary information